 You will first need to boot a Magisk Patched Boot Image to temporarily root the phone.
 When that is done, you can easily use a Terminal Emulator app to enable Camera2 API on Xiaomi Mi A2/A2 Lite.

 And finally, when the API is enabled, you can reboot your phone to unroot and then install the Google Camera Port.
 By using this method, you will still be able to take OTA updates without any issues.

 Here, we have provided Magisk Patched Boot Images for Mi A2 and Mi A2 Lite to temporarily root it.
 We have also provided stock boot images for the corresponding firmware, to help you unroot if you mistakenly flash the image.

-Updated on 1 October 2019: Android Pie-based Patched Boot and Stock Boot Images of November 2019 security update for Xiaomi Mi A2/Mi A2 Lite are now available.
+Updated on 24 January 2020: Patched Boot and Stock Boot Images of January 2020 update for Xiaomi Mi A2 and A2 Lite are now available.
 These have been patched with the latest version of Magisk.

 For Mi A2 (jasmine_sprout)

 - V18.104.22.168.QDIMIXM (Android 10 update) – Huge thanks to Nicola for sharing these!

 - V10.0.17.0.PDIMIXM (November 2019 Update)